 Take a close look at the image and take a second to think about which of the components are impacted by the current pandemic.

-You quickly realize that all of them are impacted by the crisis.
+You quickly realize that all of them are affected in one way or another.

-Regarding physical health, it is clear that our employees’ health is at risk and many organizations have, therefore, implemented new initiatives and communication programs to protect their employees’ health.
-Additionally, affected by quarantine, many people were also struggling to maintain their healthy life habits.
+Regarding physical health, it is clear that employees’ health has been at risk, prompting many organisations to introduce new initiatives and communication programs to protect their employees’ health.
+At the same time, disrupted routines and long periods of isolation have made it harder for many people to maintain healthy habits such as regular exercise, sleep, and balanced nutrition.

 9 Steps to Launch and Manage a Successful Employee Wellbeing Program